 It was raining whole day in Macao and I was quite disappointed of the weather.
 I cannot do much exploring the Taipa village and outdoor activities.
 I stayed indoor most of the time.
 So once we reached Venetian Macao, we went to have a look at the casino and explore the mall.

 Then we headed to the bus station and took a shuttle bus from Venetian Macao to Studio City to take the Golden Reel ride.
-The Golden Reel ride ticket can purchase on the spot or if you enjoy discounts, you can purchase from Changi Recommends first.
+The Golden Reel ride ticket can purchase on the spot or if you enjoy discounts, you can purchase from Klook or Changi Recommends first.
 It is not just any Ferris Wheel because it is the world’s first figure-8 Ferris wheel (known as the Golden Reel).
 I choose this over Macao Tower because I think it would be quite interesting to take the ride snakes around the number 8.
 If only it was not raining that day, my view would be perfect.

 Next, we headed to Taipa Village via the shuttle bus provided to have a look at the place.
 But because it was raining and we didn’t get to take any photos and explore.
 We just stopped by a shop to have our lunch before deciding tot take a cab to Ruins of St. Paul.